 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.

-Amount(s) Source(s)

-150 Other

-4000-4999: Books And Supplies
+Amount(s) Source(s) 0 District Funded 4000-4999: Books And Supplies Social and Emotional Learning Professional Development and Supports

-Lunch with the principal, positive

-communication/certificates, games